mariojaspers/QuicksightAthena01/README.md

 One of the first things you will notice is that there is a huge drop in Feb on the 2010 line.
 A quick google search for 'nyc feb 2010' will reveal that there was a huge blizzard in Feb 2010!
 Makes sense why there were less rides for that month.

+Feel free to continue exploring this data.
+There arent a ton more dimensions to play with - the dataset was meant to highlight the scale of how many records Athena + S3 can handle rather than analytical depth - but go nuts with it!

 # The end